 Program Details

-- demonstrate a general knowledge of the Bible, including a synthetic understanding of the major books;
+- Demonstrate a general knowledge of the Bible, including an understanding of the message and arguments of specific books of the Bible

 Course Requirements

 Sixty-six credit hours of coursework are required as a minimum for graduation.
 No thesis is required for the MAMW degree.
 The MAMW requires 4 courses (i.e., 4 3-hour courses for a total of 12 hours) be completed in real-time.
 Twenty-two of the 66 hours are in prescribed Bible Exposition courses, 18 are in prescribed Systematic Theology courses, 3 are in the Christian Life and Witness course, 6 are in prescribed Media Arts courses, and 2 are in the Media Arts and Worship apprenticeship, in which the student develops a professional portfolio in a field-experience context.
 The remaining 15 hours are to be selected from Media Arts and Worship electives.
+For information about the maximum amount of transfer credit available for the degree, see the Graduate Transfer Information page.

 Spiritual Formation

-In the Spiritual Formation curriculum, small groups of five to seven students focus on identity, community, integrity, and fidelity.
-The groups also provide an atmosphere for prayer, fellowship, and the integration of learning with life and ministry.
-Since students participate with the same small group during four consecutive semesters, they should plan their schedules so they may meet on the same day and at the same time each semester.
+Because students participate with the same group during two consecutive semesters, they should plan their schedules so they may meet on the same day and at the same time each semester.
 Spiritual Formation is a noncredit, transcripted experience.
-Internship prerequisites include successful completion of SF5100-1, PM5101, and completion of half of their DTS course work.
+Internship prerequisites include successful completion of SF5100.

 Financial Aid